This week inHusker history

 1933: Coach Dana Bible gives the substitutes considerable playing time in a 20-0 win at Iowa State.
 The score was similar to the tally of first downs: Nebraska 22, Iowa State 1.

 1938: Nebraska squanders several scoring chances as NU and Indiana battle to a scoreless tie in Lincoln.
 It turned out to be the final 0-0 game in Husker history.

 1943: NU loses in Ames for the first time since 1899 as Howard Tippee stars for the Cyclones.
 Meanwhile, former Husker Harry Hopp, with the Detroit Lions, leads the NFL in scoring as his brother Johnny plays for the Yankees in the World Series.

-1948: Cletus Fischer scores two touchdowns for Nebraska, but it isn't nearly enough as Notre Dame piles up more than 500 rushing yards in a 44-13 romp in Lincoln.
+1948: Cletus Fischer's two touchdowns for Nebraska aren't nearly enough as Notre Dame piles up more than 500 rushing yards in a 44-13 romp in Lincoln.
 AP story: Part 1, Part 2

 1958: The Huskers manage just five first downs and 41 yards as they take a 38-0 pounding at Syracuse.